courselabs/kubernetes/index.md

-Welcome to the Kubernetes Fundamentals labs.
+Welcome to the Kubernetes labs.

 These are hands-on resources to help you learn Kubernetes.